Sodel-the-Vociferous/NoteBag/README.txt

 My dad wanted a simple program to manage notes on his computer, so I wrote one.

-To run NoteBag, run NoteBag.py.
+NoteBag.py is the main NoteBag program to run.
 The first time you run NoteBag, it will ask you to choose the folder where it will store all of the notes you create.

 The "Note Name" text box is used to add new notes, and to automatically search through the notes you already have.
 If the "Note